nightcrewlab/NooXTS---Teamspeak-6-Overlay/README.md

 # 🎙️ NooXTS — TeamSpeak 6 Overlay

 A lightweight, modern, and smart overlay for TeamSpeak 6.
-Automatically detects when you're in-game and displays a real-time overlay showing only the users in **your current channel** — including nicknames, talking status, mute indicators, and screenshare indicators.
+Automatically detects when you're in-game and displays a real-time overlay showing only the users in **your current channel** — including nicknames, talking status, mute indicators, screenshare indicators, and personalized avatar placeholders.

 ---